sarahciston/codingcare/posts/notes.md

 - How can I revise the introduction to stand alone as an essay?
 Is it making its own argument apart from the three anchor pieces?
 Or multiple arguments, with separate essays, different tones?
 Where might its sections travel?
 - How can I grow the conclusion into its own stand-alone argument?
+- It's extremely cross-discipline, with an approach that is meant for uninitiated readers.
+Where is that not working?
 - How can I best position myself for interdisciplinary work with more technical connections but still an artistic bent going forward, towards leading a lab space
 -